 Resource estimates are based on a database of geologic information gathered from various sources.
 The sources of this data are presented in Section 7 of this report.
 Thickness and quality data are extracted from the database to create a model using Carlson's Geology module.
 The model consists of a set of grids, generated using an inverse distance algorithm with a weighting factor of three.
 In addition to the thickness and quality data, plant recovery is modeled.
 Quality data and recovery rates are determined through a set of tests generating washability curves.
 The current operation washes the run-of-mine coal at a specific gravity of approximately 1.5-1.65.
 The qualities and plant yield are based on this specific gravity.

 Section 12 presents the modifying factors considered in determining whether resources qualify as reserves.
-There are no resources exclusive of reserves for the TRM.
-All resources were classified as either measured or indicated and were converted to reserves.
+Table 11.3 presents all resources.
+The tonnages are reported on a saleable basis and exclude resources that are converted to reserves.